 - Approval and annual review of the Inn’s Business Continuity Plan.

-Executive Committee meetings provide the opportunity for the Chairmen of the Standing Committees to bring forward for discussion items of common concern in order to ‘join up’ their thinking and assist their interaction.
+Executive Committee meetings provide the opportunity for the Chairs of the Standing Committees to bring forward for discussion items of common concern in order to ‘join up’ their thinking and assist their interaction.
 This enables the development of an Inn-wide strategy and rolling plan with appropriate financial forecasts.

 There are up to 12 meetings of the Executive Committee per year, of which one is a whole-day strategic planning session.
 Outside these meetings, the Executive Committee delegates decision-making (with appropriate reporting) to the Treasurer and Under Treasurer.

 The Executive Committee has 9 voting members, as follows:

 - Treasurer, Deputy Treasurer, Deputy Treasurer Elect

-- Chairs of the four other Standing Committees
+- Chairs of the five other Standing Committees

 - Chair of the Hall Committee